linode/docs/docs/security/getting-started-with-selinux.md

 SELinux is a Mandatory Access Control (MAC) system, developed by the NSA.
 SELinux was developed as a replacement for Discretionary Access Control (DAC) that ships with most Linux distributions.

-The difference between Discretionary Access Controls and Mandatory Access Controls is the way users and applications gain access to machines.
-Traditionally, the command `sudo` gives a user the ability to heighten their permission to `root`-level.
-Root access on a DAC system gives the person, or program, with root access permission to do whatever they want to the machine.
-In most cases, the person with root access should be trusted with it, but if security has been compromised so has the system.
-SELinux and MACs resolve this issue by confining privleged proccesses and automating security policy creation.
+The difference between Discretionary Access Controls and Mandatory Access Controls is the means by which users and applications gain access to machines.
+Traditionally, the command `sudo` gives a user the ability to heighten permissions to `root`-level.
+Root access on a DAC system gives the person or program with root access permission to perform as desired on a machine.

+Ideally, the person with root access should be trusted with it.
+But if security has been compromised, so too has the system.
+SELinux and MACs resolve this issue by both confining privleged proccesses and automating security policy creation.

 SELinux defaults to denying anything that is not explicitly allowed.
 SELinux has global modes, `permissive` and `enforcing`. `Permissive` mode allows the system to function like a Discretionary Access Control system, while logging every violation to SELinux.
-The `enforcing` mode, enforces a strict denial of access to anything that isn't explicitly allowed.
-To explicitly allow certain behavior on a machine, you as the system administrator have to write policies that allow it.
+The `enforcing` mode enforces a strict denial of access to anything that isn't explicitly allowed.
+To explicitly allow certain behavior on a machine, you, as the system administrator, have to write policies that allow it.

 {: .note}
 >
-> We do not recommend you disable SELinux, but if you wish to disable SELinux, please check out our quick-answer guide on [disabling SELinux](/docs/quick-answer/how-to-disable-selinux.md)
+> We do not recommend you disable SELinux.
+But if you wish to disable SELinux, please read our quick-answer guide on [disabling SELinux](/docs/quick-answer/how-to-disable-selinux.md)

 ## Before You Begin

 1. This guide requires you to **OWN** the box you are going to use.
-SELinux is a security control system, a small misconfiguration could cause your system to be compromised.
+SELinux is a security-control system; a small misconfiguration could cause your system to be compromised.
-2. Linode uses a custom Kernel by defualt.
-This Kernel does not support SELinux.
-If you are using a Linode, switch to a distribution supplied Kernel using this guide: [Run a non-custom Kernel](https://www.linode.com/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm)
+2. Linode uses a custom kernel by default.
+This kernel does not support SELinux.
+If you are using a Linode, switch to a distribution-supplied kernel by using this guide: [Run a non-custom kernel](https://www.linode.com/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm)
 3. Update your system:

         yum update